Gacut/Wumpa-Time-Countdown/README.md

 After a few weeks of learning Kivy, i made my first app as a hobby project.
 There is a room for improvement in code for sure.

+Inspiration for an app taken from webapp https://wumpa.app  by Reddit user u/Pookloo

 What this app does it's accutaly pretty simple:

 While playing Crash Team Racing: Nitro Fueled online, you have 30 minutes in a day when you will get 2x more coins per race.